airbnb/javascript/README.md

   <a name="naming--leading-underscore"></a><a name="22.4"></a>
   - [22.4](#naming--leading-underscore) Do not use trailing or leading underscores. eslint: [`no-underscore-dangle`](http://eslint.org/docs/rules/no-underscore-dangle.html) jscs: [`disallowDanglingUnderscores`](http://jscs.info/rule/disallowDanglingUnderscores)

-    > Even though there are no actual private methods, the underline naming prefix (_) represents a gentlemen agreement that conventions the method is not public and won't follow Semantic Version rules.
+    > Even though there are no actual private methods, the underline naming prefix (_) represents a gentlemen agreement that conventions the method is not public.
 Nonetheless, the method should be tested, in order to guarantee the granularity and quality of all code parts.

     ```javascript
     // bad